Maldives independent travel - things to know

 It’s good to be prepared to expect to find getting around a bit trickier and day-to-day budgets higher than in other neighbouring Asian destinations like India and Sri Lanka, but new public transport services are a very useful resource.
 And, as the market grows no doubt many entrepreneurial Maldivians will see opportunities to launch more services and facilities for budget travellers.

 Visas and customs

-Travellers from all countries get a free 30-day visitors’ visa on arrival in the Maldives.
+Travellers from all countries get a free 30-day tourist visa on arrival in the Maldives.
 Tourists are officially required to be able to produce a two-way air ticket if requested and also either have a confirmation of a reservation at a hotel/resort or show they have enough funds to cover expenses for duration of their stay (calculated at USD $100 + $50 dollars per day) but a credit card is usually accepted as evidence of funds.
-For more information on immigration click here.

 Getting to the Maldives

 Despite its proximity to India and Sri Lanka, as yet there are no international ferry services for travellers to the Maldives.
 However, a large number of airlines fly to the Maldives and many offer competitive rates.
 Budget traveller can try price comparison websites, booking direct with airlines or booking flights through travel agents.

 Carriers operating flight routes to the Maldives include: Emirates, Singapore Airlines, Sri Lankan Airlines, Bangkok Airways, Qatar Airways, Oman Air, British Airways, Air Berlin, China Eastern, China Southern, Air India, Maldivian Airline, Condor, Edelweiss and many more airlines.
 Low-cost airlines AirAsia, SpiceJet and IndiGo operates flights to the Maldives.

 Getting around the Maldives